familieslifedev/coffee-calculator/README.md

 ## 🤔 Why This Project?

 This project was created for fun and to give coffee drinkers a quick, laughable way to gauge their coffee limits.
-You can easily expand it with more features, like tracking daily caffeine intake or adding other caffeine sources (like tea or energy drinks)!
+You can easily expand it with more features, like adding other caffeine sources (like tea or energy drinks)!

 ---